Cyfrin/Updraft/courses/advanced-foundry/2-nfts/2-what-is-a-nft/+page.md

 ## Defining NFTs

-NFTs, called `ERC720` Ones, are the latest craze in the digital world as they are considered a prized possession on the Ethereum platform.
+NFTs, called `ERC721`s, are the latest craze in the digital world as they are considered a prized possession on the Ethereum platform.
 For the uninitiated, NFT stands for Nonfungible token and is a token standard similar to ERC 20.
 You might recognize `ERC20s` by familiar names like Link, Ave Maker, which are found on the Ethereum chain.

 <img src="/foundry-nfts/2-what-is/whatis1.png" style="width: 100%; height: auto;">